a2/MessagePack.swift/README.md

 ## Availability

-MessagePack.swift is intended for Swift 1.2.
-For compatibility with Swift 1.1, see the [`swift-1.1`](https://github.com/a2/MessagePack.swift/tree/swift-1.1) branch.
-Compatibility with future versions is not guaranteed.
+MessagePack.swift is intended for use with Swift 2.0.
+Compatibility with past and future versions is not guaranteed.